NicodemusGurion/nicodemusgurion.github.io/islam/01-allah.md

 > Allah has set a seal on their hearts and on their hearing, and over their sight is a veil; for for them is a great punishment.

 It is Allah's fault if someone does not believe.

+## Allah hates deaf and dumb people

+Surah 8:22

+> Indeed, the worst of living creatures in the sight of Allāh are the deaf and dumb who do not use reason

 ### Allah wants people to sin